davemo/blog.davemo.com/app/posts/2010-09-01-focus-is-the-glue.md

 I'm sure there are many parallels that can be drawn between what I've talked about here and other facets of life, but I'll leave that up to you the reader to do.

 All I know is that it feels good to play ball again.
-It feels good to **focus** :)
+It feels good to **focus**!